-The federal law prohibits Work First recipients from using EBT cards "in any liquor store, any casino or gambling establishment, or retail establishment which provides adult-oriented entertainment in which performers disrobe or perform in an unclothed state for establishment."
+Federal law prohibits Work First recipients from using EBT cards "in any liquor store, any casino or gambling establishment, or retail establishment which provides adult-oriented entertainment in which performers disrobe or perform in an unclothed state for establishment."
+Recipients' cash assistance payments may be terminated if used at restricted locations.